Mark-Seaman/Shrinking-World-Pubs/Contours/AI/CreativeAttribution/A-Pitch.md

 Hello investors,

 My name is Josiah Seaman and I am an entrepreneurial technologist excited to share with you the roadmap for my latest tech creation.
+My Company Creative Contours specializes in creating technology for AI-generated artwork attribution.

 At the heart of this technology lies our commitment to providing significant advancements in the field of Artificial Intelligence (AI).
 Currently AI systems have no good way to attribute the value